 The color displays the difference in the pattern target metric to the overall value

 Also when your target metric is Impact, the Scatter Chart automatically displays data in four labelled quadrants making it easier to interpret.

-The quadrant labels will change depend on whether you have selected to 'Minimize' or 'Maximize' your target metric in the I want to improve control.
+The quadrant labels will change depend on whether you have selected to 'Minimize' or 'Maximize' your target metric in the Improvement Target control.

 When you have selected to 'Maximize' your target metric, then proceeding clockwise from the top left these quadrants are:

 Positive and Improving (Top Right) - These patterns are already positive contributors to your overall target metric - and their contribution is increasing

 Positive but deteriorating (Bottom Right) - These patterns are positive contributors to your overall target metric - however their contribution is decreasing (and may become detractors)

 Negative and deteriorating (Bottom Left) - These patterns are detracting from your overall target metric - and this detraction is increasing